Sponsor User Fees

 })

-Use the withFeePayer transport provided by the TypeScript SDK (link).
+Use the withFeePayer transport provided by Viem (link).
 It routes transactions to the configured fee payer service for sponsorship when feePayer: true is requested on a transaction.

 }),